 Get a spiny hug from a sea urchin, feel a knobby sea star or sticky sea anemone, and experience the sea water spray of a swell shark when you visit the Santa Monica Pier Aquarium.
 The aquarium, operated by the environmental organization Heal the Bay, is home to some 100 species of organisms, including moray eels, octopus, sharks, rays, and a variety of fish and invertebrates–all examples of the animals found just a short stroll away in the Santa Monica Bay.
-The popular shark-themed Sundays include shark related arts and crafts, story time, films and a presentation and feeding at the shark exhibit.
+Our popular shark-themed Sundays include a feeding and presentation at the open top shark exhibit.
+Learn fun facts about these misunderstood animals and create shark related arts and crafts.
 Friendly, knowledgeable staff and volunteers enrich the hands-on experience at this interactive aquarium, where the wonder of discovery of the marine environment inspires conservation and stewardship.

 From the 405 Freeway: Exit on to the 10 Freeway west into Santa Monica.
 Exit Fourth/Fifth Street staying in the left lane of the exit ramp.
 Turn left (south) at the end of the exit ramp onto fourth Street.
 Proceed south on fourth Street to Pico Boulevard and turn right (west).
 Go west on Pico Boulevard to Appian Way (crossing Ocean Avenue on the way).
 Turn right (north) onto Appian Way at the bottom of the hill.
 Proceed north on Appian Way towards the Santa Monica Pier.
 Turn left at stop sign under the pier ramp into the 1550 Lot.

-Hands On Projects Table, Friendly Volunteers, Demonstration Areas, Nice Break From The Sun, Touch Tanks
+Hands On Projects Table, Touch Tanks, Nice Break From The Sun, Friendly Volunteers, Demonstration Areas

 Yes, I would recommend this to a friend